Cubs vs. White Sox Player Props Betting Odds

-Nico Hoerner and Luis Robert are among the players with prop bets available when the Chicago Cubs and the Chicago White Sox square off at Guaranteed Rate Field on Tuesday (first pitch at 8:10 PM ET).
+Player props can be found for Luis Robert and Nico Hoerner, among others, when the Chicago White Sox host the Chicago Cubs at Guaranteed Rate Field on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!